 Did that seem too simple?
 Look at it this way, obsidian has protective qualities, and the programming is to attune you to them.
 One can be more specific about how to apply obsidian's properties.
 An example is: "I am protected against demons by this object."
 I don't recommend such programming, as people often don't know what's best for them.
 Infinite wisdom does, though.

 How to Protect Oneself During Scrying

 Protection is largely tied up in belief and spiritual frequency.
-However, there are devices that help secure you when those things are less than ideal.
-If you lean more towards dark entities, call on Sabnock, the Goetic spirit to protect you.
+However, some devices help secure you when those things are less than ideal.
+If you lean more towards dark entities, call on Sabnock, the Goetic spirit, to protect you.
 If you lean towards light beings, ask Michael Archangel to shine a protective tunnel of light down upon you.
-You can do this per session, or can make an agreement with one of these entities for longer-term protection.
+You can do this per session or can make an agreement with one of these entities for longer-term protection.

 When asking Sabnock for protection on a per session basis, know that if you ask him respectfully and trust that it will happen, it will.
 The same applies to working with Michael Archangel.

 To make a longer agreement with either entity, write down your terms.
 Then meditate to receive their response as to whether they agree to said terms or not.
 Terms may be simple, such as: "I ask your protection for an indefinite time, and in return, I will journey with you.
 It will be with no specific intent, but rather, for the journey itself and the experience it brings."